Wakayama City Guide & 2-Day Itinerary

 Wakaura Tenmangu Shrine

 Be prepared to get your steps in because Wakaura Tenmangu Shrine has a ton of them!
-But the trek to get to the top is well worth it once you see the temple and the stunning view from above of Wakanoura Bay.
+But the trek to get to the top is well worth it once you see the temple and the stunning view from above Wakanoura Bay.
 The shrine itself is dedicated to the Shinto god of academics.

-Address: 2 Chome-1-24 Wakauranishi, Wakayama, 641-0024, Japan
+Location: 2 Chome-1-24 Wakauranishi, Wakayama, 641-0024, Japan // MAP

 Cost: Free